Lithgow - Steeped in History, Surrounded by Nature

 INTRODUCTION

-Portland is a town surrounded by beautiful countryside and has many areas for bushwalking.
-The town is of interest as an historic mining town, with the bottle kilns open to easy view, and Charlie Pinch's private museum of unique interest.
+Portland is a town surrounded by beautiful countryside and has many areas for bush walking.
+The town is of interest as an historic mining town, with the bottle kilns open to easy view, and Charlie Pinch’s private museum of unique interest.

 HISTORY

 The town derives its name from the Isle of Portland (near England).
 After crossing the Blue Mountains in 1813 much of the first exploration missed Portland.
 James Blackman was the first explorer to come close to Portland. in 1820 he marked the first road from Bathurst to the present site of Wallerawang.
-In 1821 he headed north from his depot towards Mudgee travelling through the Cullen Bullen area and passing only a few kilometres to the east of Portland.
+In 1821 he headed north from his depot towards Mudgee traveling through the Cullen Bullen area and passing only a few kilometres to the east of Portland.
 Blackmans Flat is named after him.

 In 1828 Peter McPherson took up a grant of 260ha in the Pipers Flat area.
 Limestone in the area was used to build his son's houses in the 1830's giving it the name of Limestone flat.